Agatha886/App-Studio-Ghibli-API/README.md

 You can then observe data and display it in your UI using LiveData or StateFlow.

 ## 📁 Project Structure

 * `studioghibli`: Reusable Android module that handles all API calls and data processing.
 * `app`: Example/demo module used only for local testing of the `studioghibli` module.
-You do not need this module in your own application.
+It includes UI screens to test the available API calls and ViewModels.

 ## 🚀 Features